chrisgeno/root_modeling/README.md

 ## <a id="toc-introduction"></a>Introduction:

-When considering a data selection problem with an already perfectly structured 2NF schema, my initial thought is to simply denormalize the data at the highest resolution required to minimize join performance hits and provide a basic reporting table.
-However, taking into account that "we often want to slice and dice these measurements" and we have a variety of types of analysts working with it with varied levels of query skill and tools, a partially denormalized schema that stands up to more performance scrutiny or "weird" tool generated queries is what I'll create in this instance.
+When considering a data selection problem with an already perfectly structured 2NF schema as provided, my initial thought is to simply denormalize the data at the highest resolution required to minimize join performance hits and provide a basic reporting table.
+However, taking into account that "we often want to slice and dice these measurements" and we have a variety of types of analysts working with it with varied levels of query skill and tools, a partially denormalized schema that stands up to more performance scrutiny or "weird" tool generated queries and related processes is what I'll create.

 [^back](#toc-table-of-contents)